karampok/gocf/README.md

-# Go Binary App Template for Cloudfoundry (CF)
+# Go Binary App Template for Cloudfoundry

 This is a template for deploying golang binaries apps in CF.
 The template includes:

 1. Local docker develpment
 2. Connection tutorial to a mysql database
-3. Bindata/Gomigrate to bundle DB migration  directly to the binary
+3. Bindata/Gomigrate to bundle DB migrations directly to the binary

 ## Prerequisites